 Image: NOAA GFDL

 There may be fewer tropical storms overall in coming decades, but one high-res model predicts "a doubling of the frequency of very intense hurricanes in the Atlantic basin by the end of the 21st century," according to NOAA.
-Used in a 2010 study Knutson co-authored, this model not only foresees twice as many category 4s and 5s in 90 years, but also leads researchers to estimate that "the effect of increasing category 4-5 storms outweighs the reduction in overall hurricane numbers such that we project (very roughly) a 30% increase in potential damage in the Atlantic basin by 2100."
+Used in a 2010 study published in Science that Knutson co-authored, this model not only foresees twice as many category 4s and 5s in 90 years, but also tells researchers "the effect of increasing category 4-5 storms outweighs the reduction in overall hurricane numbers such that we project (very roughly) a 30% increase in potential damage in the Atlantic basin by 2100."

-Aside from wind and seawater, scientists also point to another peril that many people overlook: freshwater floods from heavy rain.
-As seen with recent U.S. hurricanes like Irene in 2011 and Isaac in 2012, rain is sometimes the deadliest part of a tropical storm.
-And as oceans heat up, that risk is likely to rise, too.
-"Anthropogenic warming by the end of the 21st century will likely cause hurricanes to have substantially higher rainfall rates than present-day hurricanes," Knutson says, noting that models project a 20 percent average spike in rainfall within 60 miles of a storm's center.
+Plus, as Knutson points out, warming may help storms deliver more rain in general.
+"Anthropogenic warming by the end of the 21st century will likely cause hurricanes to have substantially higher rainfall rates than present-day hurricanes," he says, noting that models project a 20 percent average spike within 60 miles of a storm's center.

 Image: NOAA GFDL

 Nonetheless, this caution shouldn't necessarily be seen as doubt.
-Some skeptics conflate the recent drop in U.S. landfalls with an overall drop in high-intensity hurricanes, for example, ignoring storms that hit other countries or remain at sea.
-Others point to a single year like 2012, which has had relatively few major hurricanes so far, and argue it proves such storms are becoming rare.
-But scientists note that seasonal twists like wind shear or dry air can temporarily suppress long-term trends, making it unwise to tout any individual storm or season as proof of something broader.
+Some skeptics conflate a recent lull in U.S. landfalls with an overall drop in major hurricanes, for example, ignoring storms that hit other countries or remain at sea.
+Others point to a single year like 2012, which had relatively few major hurricanes (although it did have Sandy), and argue it proves such storms are growing rare.
+But scientists note that seasonal twists like wind shear or dry air can temporarily suppress long-term trends, making it unwise to tout any one storm or season as proof of something broader.